 The Juster Fellowships provide up to $7,000 per student to cover salary and/or travel costs.
 The average award will likely be in the $3,000-$5,000 range.
 Award recipients will be chosen based on academic standing and proposed work.

-Applications will be available in spring.
-Awards will be announced by mid-April.
-Please visit the IGA web portal in January for particulars.
+Please visit IGA web portal in February for particulars.